1coderookie/KobraGoNeoInsights/docs/hardware/mainboard.md

 ### Mainboard Fan

 The following picture shows the fan of the mainboard.
-It's a "Coolcox CC7015M24S" (70x70x15mm, 24V).
+It's a 70x70x15mm, 24V, 0.08A type ("Coolcox CC7015M24S").

 ![MCU fan](../assets/images/fan-mainboard_web.jpg)